Veleth/Thesis/notes.md

 Dropout - what if first, what if middle, what if last?
 What if GM?

 ## ROADMAP:
+Wed - polish GM roll area on GUI,
-Tue - GM dropout, dropout, further commands, polish GM roll area on GUI, client-side dropout future - user list selection?
+Thu - GM dropout, dropout, further commands, client-side dropout future - user list selection?

+## Questions:
+Neceessary?: split large messages into series
+User selection (for the roll)
+Calculations
+Encoding